CHAPTER 27: ON ALIEN BODIES AND COSMIC TWINS

 Okay, so this is the turning point.

 Up to now, everything’s been happening too fast for anyone to think — just react.
 Fear first, understanding never gets a chance.
 And then finally, someone different is there.
-Maybe a scientist, maybe just someone wired to slow things down instead of shut things off.
+Maybe a scientist, maybe just someone wired to slow things down instead of shutting things off.

 They don’t fully understand what they’re seeing either.
 They’re just as shaken.
 But instead of asking “How do we stop this?” they ask “What if stopping it is the mistake?”